iloveponies/120-hour-epic-sax-marathon/basic-tools.markdown

 To install Git on Linux, use your distribution's package manager.
-In Windows, point your browser to [http://git-scm.com/][Git], where you can find both the binaries and a comprehensive documentation.
-On Windows it's the easiest to use the Git-bash that comes with Git.
+In Windows, point your browser to [http://git-scm.com/][Git], where you can find both the binaries and comprehensive documentation.
+On Windows it's easiest to use the Git-bash that comes with Git.

 There are three basic commands that you need to know to successfully submit exercises:

-- `git clone` will copy a repository
+- `git clone` will clone you a local copy of a repository
-- `git commit -a -m "message goes here"` will inform git about all the changes you made.
+- `git commit -a -m "message goes here"` will add your changes into the git repository.
 The message should summarise what has changed.
 - `git push` will upload the changes previously commited to github

 ## How to submit answers to exercises